Guillaume-Garrigos/moodlexport/README.md

 # moodlexport

-The Jupyter Notebook `Moodle_generator` contains Python code which allows to easily generate families of questions (called *categories* in Moodle) that can be directly exported to Moodle and used to create a test.
+This Python module provides code which allows to easily generate families of questions (called *categories* in Moodle) that can be directly exported to Moodle and used to create a test.
 The main idea is that :
 - it is easier to define mathematical objects in Python than Moodle
 - generating random problems is simpler in Python (Moodle provides a way to generate random number but it is quite a mess)